Phillip-England/zeke/README.md

 Let's take a closer look at a few things.

 1. We use our `AppContext::Trace` key to get the encoded `HttpTrace` using `request.get_context`.

-Notice how we read the data from the request using `request.read()`:

 ```rs
 let trace = {